-Wouter Van de Voorde grew up in Belgium and has a double master degrees in painting and printmaking from the Ghent Fine Arts Academy.
-In 2008 Wouter moved to Australia, where he now lives in Canberra with his wife Celia and son Felix.
-Wouter has been documenting his adopted home country extensively through a variety of film formats and cameras.
+Wouter Van de Voorde grew up in Belgium and has a double master’s degree in painting and printmaking from the Ghent Fine Arts Academy.
+In 2008, Wouter moved to Australia, where he now lives in Canberra with his family.
+Wouter has extensively documented his adopted home country through various film formats and cameras.
 In 2022, his second monograph, Death is not here, was published by Void (Athens).

 Caitlin Seymour-King has studied the creative arts but considers herself a problem solver with flair.
 Caitlin holds a Bachelor Degree in Interior and Spatial Design from the University of Technology Sydney, and an almost-completed Masters in Visual Arts at the Australian National University.
 Caitlin is interested in feminist environments that respond to the human body, whilst critiquing the social conditions that constrain them.

 Gabrielle Hall-Lomax is a visual artist living and working in Canberra.
 She has a keen focus on alternative photographic processes, specifically combining digital photography and painting techniques.
 Gabrielle is a graduate from RMIT University where she completed an Honours Degree in Fine Art.
 In 2020 she completed her Masters in Arts and Cultural Management at The University of Melbourne.

 Maddie Hepner is an American-Australian artist working within photography and media arts, based in Canberra, Australia.
 Her artistic practice covers topics of personal identity, political discourse, and the utilisation of the found image within a digital context.
 She is a recent graduate of the School of Art and Design at the Australian National University in 2021 with Bachelor of Visual Arts (Honours First Class) in Photomedia.